StackVista/stackstate-docs/stackpacks/about-stackpacks.md

 ### New Major StackPack version

-{% hint style="info" %}
+{% hint style="warning" %}
-Note that all StackPack configuration items will be overwritten after a major StackPack upgrade.
-Before you upgrade, export any customized items.
+When a StackPack is upgraded, **any changes made to configuration items from that StackPack will be overwritten**.
 For details, see [locked configuration items](about-stackpacks.md#locked-configuration-items).
 {% endhint %}

 To upgrade to a new major version of a StackPack, [uninstall and reinstall](about-stackpacks.md#install-or-uninstall-a-stackpack) the StackPack.